 1.)
 They are both nocturnal (active at night) and diurnal (active during the day) hunters.

 2.)
 These sharks, even though capable of fast bursts of speed, are typically slow swimmers.

 3.)
 Oceanic white tips are usually found along the equator in subtropical and tropical waters around the world.

 4.)
-Even though they have been observed in water as shallow as 120 ft, they prefer deep water.
+Even though they have been observed in water as shallow as 120 feet, they prefer deep water.